 The Center for Guaranteed Income Research at University of Pennsylvania’s School of Social Policy & Practice has been researching, evaluating, and changing narratives around the basic income approach as a more effective and efficient poverty-reduction tool.

-Mid-Iowa Health Foundation, in collaboration with a group of local funders, academic institutions and non-profit organizations, is supporting the Central Iowa Basic Income Pilot Project to implement in our community.
-More information on the pilot will be available in fall 2022.
+Mid-Iowa Health Foundation, in collaboration with a group of local funders, academic institutions and non-profit organizations, is supporting UpLift - The Central Iowa Basic Income Pilot to implement in our community.

 The following resources and articles highlight basic income (or guaranteed income) projects and research: